Course Syllabus

 BYU-Pathway Worldwide is committed to providing a working and learning atmosphere that accommodates qualified students with disabilities.
 If you have a disability and require accommodations, please contact Accessibility.
 Reasonable academic accommodations are reviewed for all students who have qualified documented disabilities.
 Services are coordinated with students and instructors by Student Wellness.

 This course may require synchronous meetings.
-If you are currently registered for accommodations and need a transcription for these meetings, please contact Accessibility.
+If you are currently registered for accommodations and need a transcription for these meetings, please contact Accessibility Services.

 Student Honor and Other Policies

-Please click on the links below to learn more about the following policies:
+Please click on the links below to learn more about the following policies and resources:

 - Academic Honesty